,

 iMPLEMENTATion

+Our writing curriculum is delivered through a wide range of engaging texts, visual literacy and cross curricular opportunities.
+Children immerse themselves in the text type and explore an author’s use of vocabulary and sentence structure and its impact on themselves as readers.
+They use this to inform their own writing.
 Our writing curriculum equips children with a complete set of tools and structures that can be applied to their writing in all contexts.
 The system provides pupils with the knowledge and understanding of what to write and how to write.
-Grammar, writing techniques and ideas are embedded in every single lesson, and revisited again and again to embed this learning and ensure that pupils become confident and adept writers.
+Grammar, writing techniques and ideas are embedded in every single lesson, and revisited through spaced retrieval to embed this learning and ensure that pupils become confident and adept writers.

 Handwriting and spelling are crucial foundations for writing.
 Fluency in both underpins children’s success in writing, as it frees up their working memory to learn progressively more complex writing skills (vocabulary, grammar and punctuation) to become independent, cohesive and purposeful writers.

-In EYFS and Year 1, handwriting is linked to phonics and is taught using Supersonic Handwriting.
-From Years 2 - 6, the teaching of handwriting is based on the Nelson Handwriting Scheme.
-This scheme ensures the children begin learning to join their handwriting from Year 2 and have developed their own individual style by the time they leave school in Year 6.
+Nelson Handwriting ensures the children begin learning to join their handwriting from Year 2 and have developed their own individual style by the time they leave school in Year 6.

 IMPACT